Home

 In my teaching in Europe and the US, I have focused on Comparative and European Politics but also covered Latin America and the US.
 Since 2014 I have been teaching regularly in Beijing at Renmin University of China.
 Some of my most meaningful experiences were teaching service learning courses in rural Bolivia and spending a semester onboard a ship when teaching for the Semester at Sea program.

-Working on topical issues, I often comment publicly on Austrian and European politics.
-In this context, I have been asked to comment by media such as the BBC, NPR, the Washington Post, Der Spiegel, ARD, CNN, and many others.
-Op-ed commentaries and articles of mine have appeared in Open Democracy, Huffington.Post, the LSE Blog, Foreign Affairs, and Aus Politik und Zeitgeschichte.
-Most often, I comment on Austrian TV and publish opinion pieces and analyses in Austrian newspapers.
+Working on topical issues, I often comment on Austrian, European, and especially also US politics, typically in Austrian media.
+But I have been asked by the BBC, the Washington Post, NPR, CNN, and many others.
+Op-ed commentaries and articles of mine have appeared in Open Democracy, Huffington.Post, the LSE Blog, and Foreign Affairs.

 I continue to follow closely, and remain very much connected to US politics and also Latin America, especially Bolivia.
-I take every opportunity to return to my two homes away from home.
+I take every opportunity to return to these two homes away from home.